faker419/crypto_mining/_pages/study.md

 6. **UV Sterilization or Ozone Disinfection** – Optional microbial control.

-7. **Storage Tank (5,000–10,000 liters)** – To buffer treated water for system fill-ups and maintenance.
+7. **Storage Tank (1,000–2,000 liters)** – To buffer treated water for system fill-ups and maintenance.

-8. **Delivery Pump** – Feeds treated water into the HK5 container as needed.
+8. **Delivery Pump** – Feeds treated water into the HW5 container as needed.

-The RO system need not be continuous-flow and can be designed to produce 1,000–2,000 liters/day, sufficient to meet the initial fill (~5,000–8,000 L per container) and weekly top-ups (~50–100 L per container).
+The RO system need not be continuous-flow and can be designed to produce 300–500 liters/day, sufficient to meet the initial fill and top-ups.

 ### 3.3.4 Maintenance and Monitoring